A Study in Dataset Pruning for Image Super-Resolution: Methodology

 In image SR, one approximates $\mathbf{y}_i \approx \mathcal{M} \left( d \left( \mathbf{y}_i \right) \right)$ with a SR model $\mathcal{M}$ and a degradation function $d$ that represents the relationship between the HR and LR space (i.e., $d \left( \mathbf{y}_i \right) = \mathbf{x}_i$).
 As a result, a trained SR model can provide a distance metric based on a loss function.
 Let $\mathcal{L}: \mathbb{R}^{h \times w \times c} \times \mathbb{R}^{h\times w \times c} \rightarrow \mathbb{R}$ be a loss function, e.g., Mean Squared Error (MSE), with $h$, $w$, $c$ as the height, width, and channel size, respectively.
 Given $r \in \left( 0, 1\right)$, we can derive a core-set with

 where samples with high loss values are removed, denoted as ascending sampling (ASC).
-Likewise, we can define a sampling method based on removing the lowest loss values, thereby concentrating on hard samples, by
+Likewise, we can define a sampling method based on removing the lowest loss values, thereby concentrating on hard samples by

 denoted as descending sampling (DES).
 The concept is illustrated in \autoref{fig:concept}.
-In the experiments section, we will determine whether to favor ascending or descending sampling and which $r$ value is beneficial.
-Intuitively, ascending sampling includes less complex, monochromatic training samples first, whereas descending sampling favors texture-rich, multi-colored training samplings.
+In the experiments section, we will determine whether ascending or descending sampling is preferable and which $r$ value is beneficial.
+Intuitively, ascending sampling includes less complex, monochromatic training samples first, whereas descending sampling favors texture-rich, multi-colored training samples.
 In the following, we will use a simple pre-trained SRCNN \cite{dong2015image} (composed of three layers of convolutions) and MSE for the loss calculation in \autoref{eq:easy} and \autoref{eq:hard}.